OSGeo/grass-tutorials/CONTRIBUTING.md

 tutorial, so you and a reviewer can check if everything is ok.
 When a reviewer approves, your PR will be merged soon.

+Please note that maintainers may make minor edits to improve clarity, consistency, or visual style.

 ---
 Thanks for helping us build better educational resources for the GRASS community!